wirelineio/wns/devnet/README.md

 ## Validator Account Setup

+Note: Run this step on every validator node.

 Set an ENV variable with the mnemonic to be used for generating the validator account keys.
 Use an existing one generated earlier or create a new one using `wire keys generate`.

 ```bash